AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-04-05-How-to-set-up-a-Tezos-Breadfond.md

 ---
-title: Tezos Breadfonds: Collaboration and Beyond
+title: "How to set up a Tezos Breadfond"
 author: Ahmad Moussa
 categories:
   - p5js